UAL-RE/redata-commons/docs/source/index.rst

-.. redata_commons documentation master file, created by sphinx-quickstart on Wed Mar 17 16:25:09 2021.
+.. redata-commons documentation master file, created by sphinx-quickstart on Wed Mar 17 16:25:09 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.